GabeScott/standard-works-vault/General Conference/1994 April - Teaching Children to Walk Uprightly before the Lord.md

 We teach children to walk uprightly a step at a time, over and over again.
 I know of a mother who has her children repeat this simple yet powerful statement as they leave home: “The gospel is true, I love you, and I am a child of God, no matter what!”
 The words “Return with honor” written on a sign hung above the doorway of a home are a constant reminder to all who walk through the door how they should return.

 Our children respond best when taught with respect and love.
 In the eighth chapter of Moroni, the prophet Mormon is deeply concerned about a dissension that has arisen among the members of the Church.
 He has written a letter giving counsel to his son, Moroni, regarding the matter.
-But before he addresses this problem, Mormon expresses his devotion to his son: “My beloved son, Moroni, I rejoice exceedingly that your Lord Jesus Christ hath ... called you to his ministry, and to his holy work.
+But before he addresses this problem, Mormon expresses his devotion to his son: “My beloved son, Moroni, I rejoice exceedingly that your Lord Jesus Christ hath … called you to his ministry, and to his holy work.

-“I am mindful of you always in my prayers, continually praying unto God the Father in the name of his Holy Child, Jesus, that he, through ... grace, will keep you through the endurance of faith on his name to the end” (Moro.
-8:2–3).
+“I am mindful of you always in my prayers, continually praying unto God the Father in the name of his Holy Child, Jesus, that he, through … grace, will keep you through the endurance of faith on his name to the end” ([[Moroni 8.2|Moro.
+8:2–3]][[Moroni 8.3|]]).
 First, Mormon reaffirmed his love for Moroni, and then he taught him.
 When our children first know they are loved, they are more likely to listen and be taught.

 Our children will be more able to survive the challenges that will come to them when they know and understand that keeping God’s commandments can bring them peace and joy in their lives and enable them to walk uprightly.
 While traveling in the car with her mother and younger sister, five-year-old Clara sensed that her mother was deeply troubled about something.
 “Mommy, what’s the matter?
 You seem so sad.”

 Not wanting to go into detail about her concerns, but feeling that she needed to acknowledge to her daughter that she was worried, Clara’s mother asked, “Clara, what would you do if you felt sad and frustrated?”

-“Well ... ,” responded Clara, and there was a long pause, “you need to take time out and think.
+“Well,” responded Clara, and there was a long pause, “you need to take time out and think.
 Then you need to pray all the time and read the scriptures, especially the Book of Mormon.
 You need to bless other people.
 Just think about the good things people do for you and the good things in your life, not the bad.”
 Young Clara is beginning to understand how to walk uprightly before the Lord.

-To earthly parents God sends children
+>To earthly parents God sends children

-To guide and teach, protect and love.
+>To guide and teach, protect and love.

-Oh, let us keep the sacred trust
+>Oh, let us keep the sacred trust

-That he has placed with each of us
+>That he has placed with each of us

-And help to guide them back to God above.
+>And help to guide them back to God above.

-(Children’s Songbook, pp. 180–81)
+>

 May God bless us as parents to teach our children to walk uprightly before the Lord is my prayer in the name of our Savior, Jesus Christ, amen.